-Molly is a tricolour female, born on 16th December 2012.
-Molly needs a new home where she will not encounter children, as she struggles to settle around them.
+Molly is a tricolour female, born on 16th November 2012.
+Molly needs a very experienced and understanding home, as she suffers from sleep startles and has had a couple of bad reactions.
 Molly is neutered and microchipped.

 Molly is an enthusiastic walker, who can pull on her lead.
 She has been walked on a harness, as she has previously pulled so hard on her collar that it has slipped over her head.
 She has only been allowed off lead in secure, contained areas, as she has never been taught recall.
 She is happy to travel in the car.
-Molly reacts energetically when she sees other dogs while out for a walk, which may come across as aggressive, but is just Molly indicating that she wants to go over and say hello.
-Molly would be best as an only dog in the house.
+Molly can react loudly and energetically when she sees other dogs while out for a walk, which may come across as aggressive, but is just Molly indicating that she wants to go over and say hello.

 At home, Molly is house trained and crate trained, and used to being on her own for a few hours.
 She is not destructive and has never tried to escape from her secure garden.
-Molly has previously shown possessiveness over her food, and prefers to be left to eat her dinner by herself.
+She will return stolen items when told to drop them.

 Molly has never lived with cats, so her new home should be a cat free one.
 Molly is very wary of younger children, which leads us to believe that she would be happier in a home with adults only.